udexon/GEISHA/G0_Jitsi_Meet.md

 Degrees of GEISHA: highest number of g functions (graph bottom up search) in between h functions.

+### C. Complexities of Integrated Development Environment Systems (IDE)

+Android Studio could very well represent the complexities of today's Integrated Development Environment systems (IDE), which perhaps has the largest number of regular users.

 G.

 Has a project like Jitsi Meet, want to add OpenCV to it.
 How?